5.3" Devonian Lobe-Finned Fish (Osteolepis) Pos/Neg - Scotland

 This is a beautifully preserved, 5.3" long (straightline measurement) specimen of the Early Devonian, "Lobe-Finned" fish, Osteolepis macrolepidotus.
 It was collected from the Sandwick Fish Beds in the Old Red Sandstone in the Orkney Isles of Scotland.
 Both the positive and negative split are included!
 Each half comes with an acrylic display stand.

 Osteolepis ('bone scale') is an extinct genus of lobe-finned fish from the Devonian period.
-It lived in the Lake Orcadie of northern Scotland.
-Osteolepis averaged about 20 cm (7.9 in) long, and was covered with large, square scales.
+It lived in the ancient Lake Orcadie of northeastern Scotland.
+Osteolepis averaged about 20 centimeters (7.9 inches) long, and was covered with large, square scales.
 The scales and plates on its head were covered in a thin layer of spongy, bony material called cosmine.
-This layer contained canals which were connected to sensory cells deeper in the skin.
-These canals ended in pores on the surface, and were probably for sensing vibrations in the water.
+This layer contained canals connected to sensory cells deeper in the skin and ended in pores on the surface: they were probably for sensing vibrations in the water.

-Osteolepis was a rhipidistian, having a number of features in common with the tetrapods (land-dwelling vertebrates and their descendants), and was likely close to the base of the tetrapod family tree.
+Osteolepis was a rhipidistian with a number of features in common with tetrapods (land-dwelling vertebrates and their descendants).
+They were likely close to the base of the tetrapod family tree.

 SPECIES